postmodern/chruby/README.md

 * Calls `hash -r` to clear the command-lookup hash-table.
 * Fuzzy matching of Rubies by name.
 * Defaults to the system Ruby.
+* Optionally supports auto-switching and the `.ruby-version` file.
 * Supports [bash] and [zsh].
 * Small (~80 LOC).
 * Has tests.